Tasmania Cycling Tour FAQ's

 • Lunch on your own with the exception of Thursdays lunch at the Vineyard.

 Tour de Tasmania is a tour for cycling purists.
 However, it is not a smash-fest.
 We are here to Live the Ride safely and take in the beauty that Hobart has to offer.
 Rides will be in bunches, and we will offer a faster and slower group.
 No rider will ever be left behind, as that is not the Après Vélo way.
-The rides are not 'flat' so expect a lot of climbing on each ride.
-On the longer rides - Tuesday, Wednesday, Thursday – expect +100km with +1,000m of climbing, with one day being over +2,000m.

 This is not a tour for beginners.
 Riders should be able to back up +100km days.
 However, we will split the rides into two groups, to cater for different speeds.